 Activist Parker Higgins says : “In a sense, the NFT sector should be more attentive to what is offending and upsetting people – especially the artists whose work is attracting interest to their field – than strictly what is technically or legally possible”.
 In other words, he means, don’t do something just because you can.

 Since their marriage to art, NFTs have already created several legal issues.
-Injective Protocol, a decentralised finance company, created an NFT token for one of Banksy’s limited prints ‘Morons’ (2006), and burned the original (which they owned), in a bid to ‘transfer’ the value of the physical work to its digital replacement.
-In reality this is not a winning formula and we strongly advise you against burning or shredding your beloved Banksy’s, Raza’s, Miro’s or your Grandmother’s Picasso’s.
+Injective Protocol, a decentralised finance company, created an NFT token for one of Banksy’s limited prints ‘Morons’ (2006).
+They subsequently burned the original (which they owned), in a bid to ‘transfer’ the value of the physical work to its digital replacement.
+In reality this is not a winning formula.
+We strongly advise you against burning or shredding your beloved Banksy’s, Raza’s, Miro’s or your Grandmother’s Picasso’s.

 In another instance, artist Simon Stalenhag discovered that one of his artworks had an NFT that he had not created.
 Someone else was monetising his work, without his knowledge or consent!

-Also, on twitter, any tweet or artwork can now be converted to an NFT (without consent), simply by tagging the account @/tokenizedtweets.
+Also, on twitter, any tweet or artwork can now be converted to an NFT, without consent.
+This is done simply by tagging the account @/tokenizedtweets.

 These instances fly in the face of prevailing copyright laws that are intended to protect creators and their output.
 Ironically, the technology that claims to be preventing art theft, seems to be promoting it.

-At this point, all of us, and even you as you read this, have a common-sense question : Who controls these NFTs?
+At this point, all of us, and even you as you read this, have a common-sense question.
+Who controls these NFTs?
 You might be perturbed to know that there is no central authority that regulates this technology.
 The people who created it are the one’s controlling it.
-And so, a strange kind of ‘market dominance’ has been established – that isn’t exactly legal, but so far, we haven’t the legal framework to stop it either.
+And so, a strange kind of ‘market dominance’ has been established.
+One that isn’t exactly legal, but so far, we haven’t the legal framework to stop it either.
 Owing to this, digital tokens are often used as a medium of exchange for illicit activities (as mentioned above).
 And if you thought the problem ends here, you are wrong.

 The prestigious world of art has an unfortunate reputation of being a hub for money launderers.
 And NFTs make it so much easier for people to get away with this undetected.
 Being a luxury heterogenous commodity, the price of art is volatile, and at best, unpredictable.
 By falsely inflating or deflating the price of a work (as seen in the Beeple case), traders are able to legitimise their illegal money with ease.
 Further, the rate at which NFT sales in art has increased even in the last few months (October 2020 – March 2021) has not allowed for blockchain platforms or even real-world authorities to put in place sufficient measures to prevent fraud.
 This was highlighted with the Nifty Gateway hacking.